hamiltonchangcodes/final_project/README.md

 **3. Poor representation**

-As described above, due to the focus on a single issue.
-These are not reviews as we have come to commonly expect, noting positives and deficiencies, but rather words of praise or complaint about a single aspect of the dining experience.
+As described above, due to the focus on a single issue we see a large range of positive and negative reviews that aren't properly reflective of the entire dining experience.
+These are not reviews as we have come to commonly expect, noting positives and deficiencies.
 As such, many restaurants see a lot of 5 star or 1 star reviews which they feel is unbalanced and affects their total score.

 ## The Question

-Given that we have established many restaurants face when it comes to dealing with online reviews, is there a way in which Yelp and these restaurants can meet halfway
+Given that we have established some of the issues many restaurants face when it comes to dealing with online reviews, is there a way in which Yelp and these restaurants can meet halfway to provide workable feedback?

+Yelp holds millions of user reviews, and using NLP we can take this data and provide comprehensive feedback for a restaurant that provides a quantitative metric for restaurants to measure against without having to spend hours hand sorting reviews.
+Using this metric, restaurants can hone in on problems and work to improve their business.

+## Step 1:  Gathering Data